 One such instrument-the one most clearly susceptible to the present type of argument-is the taxation of specific activities that a government wants to discourage.
-Although activityspecific taxation falls far short of criminalizing the discouraged activities, its impact on individuals' choices, the argument goes, is nevertheless that of coercive threats:
+Although activity-specific taxation falls far short of criminalizing the discouraged activities, its impact on individuals' choices, the argument goes, is nevertheless that of coercive threats:

 What does it mean to discourage an activity by imposing a tax?
 It means ... that the state raises the costs that a person must incur if she wants to pursue the activity. ...
 Now, certainly, altering the costs and payoffs of an activity looks like coercion.
 After all, what a threat does ... is precisely to add an artificial cost to an activity.
-The threat, 'Your money or your life,' ... adds the cost of death to the option of keeping one's money.15
+The threat, 'Your money or your life,' ... adds the cost of death to the option of keeping one's money.14 threats; and, implicitly, threats with coercion.
+But although each of the last two moves (in one version or another) has had its defenders in the literature on coercion and threats, by no means are they unquestionable.
+(Let us grant for now that the first move-the claim that government (dis)incentives add 'artificial' costs to the activities they target-is warranted.
+I will return to this point in the next section.)

-(I call this an argument from direct coercion, since the suggestion here is that activity-specific taxation directly coerces people into refraining from the taxed activity, and is not merely contaminated by coercion in a more roundabout way.)
+(I call this an argument from direct coercion, since the suggestion here is that activity-specific taxation directly coerces people to refrain from the taxed activities, and is not merely contaminated by coercion in a more roundabout way.)